Rothfive/Tortoise_cloud/Training.md

 The autoregressive model predicts tokens in as `<speech conditioning>:<text tokens>:<MEL tokens>` string, where:
 * speech conditioning is a vector representing a voice's latents
 	- I still need to look into specifically how a voice's latents are computed, but I imagine it's by inferencing given a set of mel tokens.
-* text tokens (I believe) represents phonemes, and in turn, a sequence of phonemes represents language.
+* text tokens (I believe) represents virtual-phonemes, and in turn, a sequence of virtual-phonemes represents language.
 	- this governs the language side of the model
     - later, these tokens are compared against the CLVP to pick the most likely samples given a sequence ot text tokens.
 * mel tokens represent the speech (how phonemes sound)